 The signs of social phobia occur mainly already in adolescence, very rarely manifesting in adulthood.
 Anxiety may also manifest in a pupil, where answering in front of a class, doing a test, or meeting with new people may lead to the child wishing to leave school.

 There’s no efficient prevention for social anxiety disorder.
-Several studies have shown that to avoid reoccurrence, the effect of psychotherapy is somewhat more permanent than the use of medicine alone.
+Several studies have shown that to avoid reoccurrence, the effect of psychotherapy is somewhat more permanent than the use of medications alone.

 Activities that have a positive effect through escaping should be avoided, as they’re rather harmful in the long run.
 One of these activities is to seek comfort to boost one’s self-esteem.